stardustman/stardustman.github.io/2020/12/28/cs-english-words/index.md

    > The designed ability of a server, network or other computer system to `switch over automatically` to a r`edundant or standby` system in order to avoid loss of access in the event of a `failure of the primary system`.
 2. fallback
    > Someone's fallback position is what they will do `if their plans do not succeed, or if something unexpected happens`.
+3. field
+   > A field is `an area of a computer's memory or a program` where data can be entered, edited, or stored.

 ## g